NervesJP/docker-nerves/README.md

 One way to burn Nerves firmware is just operating `fwup` on the host. `fwup` is an utility for constructing/burning Nerves firmware.
 https://github.com/fhunleth/fwup

-After installing `fwup` on the host according to [this step](https://github.com/fhunleth/fwup#installing), please do following command on the host terminal.
+After installing `fwup` on the host according to [this step](https://github.com/fhunleth/fwup#installing), please do following command on the host terminal (e.g., PowerShell as Admininistrator, Terminal.app).

 ```Shell
 $ cd <your_nerves_project_dir>
 $ fwup _build/${MIX_TARGET}_dev/nerves/images/<project_name>.fw
 ```

-Please let us know if you have a cool solution! (issue [#1](https://github.com/NervesJP/docker-nerves/issues/1))
+Please let us know if you have a cool solution! ([issue#1](https://github.com/NervesJP/docker-nerves/issues/1))